opensafely/documentation/docs/actions-scripts.md

     export STATA_LICENSE='your license string'

-The `opensafely` command line software will now automatically use this OpenSAFELY stata license.
+The `opensafely` command line software will now automatically use this Stata license.

 ### Python